Anthony Cornero: Floating casinos

 The two ships were anchored outside the "three mile limit" off Santa Monica and Long Beach.
 The wealthy of Los Angeles would take water taxis out to the ships to enjoy the gambling, shows, and restaurants.

-In October 1939, the Los Angeles Zoo was facing a financial crisis.
-Cornero offered the zoo a day's proceeds from the SS Rex.
+In October 1939, Los Angeles Zoo was facing a financial crisis.
+Cornero offered the zoo a day's proceeds from Rex.
 Considering that his ships were earning $300,000 a cruise, this was no idle gesture.
 Although zoo officials seriously considered the offer, pressure from state politicians forced them to decline it.

 The end of the fleet

 The success of Cornero's floating casinos brought outrage from California officials.
 State Attorney General Earl Warren ordered a series of raids against his gambling ships.

-On May 4, 1946, after Warren became Governor of California, he issued a public statement declaring his intentions to shut down gambling ships outside California waters; Warren said he intended, "to call the Navy and Coast Guard if necessary."
-During his address, Warren specifically denounced the newly built gambling ship owned by "Admiral" Tony Cornero.
+On May 4, 1946, after Warren became Governor of California, he publicly stated his intention to shut down gambling ships outside California waters.
+He said he intended "to call the Navy and Coast Guard if necessary."
+During his address, Warren specifically denounced the newly-converted gambling ship Lux owned by "Admiral" Tony Cornero.
 Warren stated "It's an outrage that lumber should be used for such a gambling ship, when veterans can't get lumber with which to build their homes."

-Despite battles with authorities over the legality of their entering international waters, the State of California found a way to circumvent the "three mile limit".
-The state refigured the starting point of the "three mile limit" off the coastline and determined the ships were indeed in California waters.
-Without wasting any time, police boarded several U.S. Coast Guard craft and sailed out to Cornero's ships to close them down and arrest Cornero.
+Despite battles with authorities over the legality of their entering international waters, the State of California found a way to circumvent the three mile limit.
+The state refigured the starting point of the three mile limit off the coastline and determined the ships were indeed in California waters.
+Without wasting any time, police boarded several Coast Guard cutters and sailed out to Cornero's ships to close them down and arrest Cornero.
 However, when the police reached the ships, Cornero would not let them board.
 Reportedly, Cornero turned the ship's fire hoses on the police when they attempted to board and declared they were committing "piracy on the high seas".
-A standoff ensued for eight days before Cornero finally surrendered.
+A stand-off ensued for eight days before Cornero finally surrendered.

 Cornero eventually closed his floating casinos.
-He later tried to reopen land-based illegal casinos in Los Angeles; however, he was thwarted by mobster Mickey Cohen.
+He later tried to reopen land-based illegal casinos in Los Angeles, but was thwarted by mobster Mickey Cohen.
 Instead, Cornero returned to Las Vegas.